killroyboy/aeris-weather/README.md

 * `aeris-id.txt` (should contain a valid app/client ID)
 * `aeris-secret.txt` (should contain a valid secret key)

+Then run `npm run test` from the command line.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.